spatialos/UnrealGDK/docs/content/singleton-actors.md

 To make sure all servers check out Singleton Actor entities, you need to configure the worker to have [streaming queries](https://docs.improbable.io/reference/13.1/shared/worker-configuration/bridge-config#streaming-queries) for each Singleton Actor’s components.

 In our example with `ExampleGameGameState`, the Interop Code Generator creates a schema component called `ExampleGameGameStateMultiClientRepData`.
-You need to add this as a streaming query to the worker configuration file.
-You can find this in `spatial/workers/unreal/spatialos.UnrealWorker.worker.json`.
+You need to add this as a streaming query to the worker configuration file (spatial/workers/unreal/spatialos.UnrealWorker.worker.json).

 In the `bridge` field of the worker configuration file, there should be a section that looks like this: